Kuntz Memorial Soccer Stadium

-Kuntz Memorial Soccer Stadium is an outdoor soccer facility located in Indianapolis.
+Kuntz Memorial Soccer Stadium is an outdoor soccer stadium located in Indianapolis.
 It is the location of the IHSAA State Soccer finals.
 It contains two FIFA-regulated game fields and seats 5,257 people.
 Various championship games have been played in this facility.

-It was the site of the 1987 Pan American Games soccer tournament and three U.S. Open Cup finals.
-The United States men's national soccer team played three matches here in 1987 and 1988.
+It was the main venue of the 1987 Pan American Games soccer tournament and three U.S. Open Cup finals (1990, 1993, and 1997).
+Besides, the United States men's national soccer team played three matches here in 1987 and 1988.